 Q: Do I need a permit?

 A: In most jurisdictions, simple repairs, roof replacements and re-siding does not require a permit.
-(It may in Saint Andrews.)
-Any renovations that affect the structure of a house, such as expanding windows, or add to the square footage of a house, will require a permit, regardless of where you live.
+Any renovations that affect the structure of a house, such as expanding windows, replacing bedroom windows, or adding to the square footage of a house, will require a permit, regardless of where you live.
 The same goes with new construction.

-However, if you live outside a municipality, you may only need what’s called a “development permit,” which at $50 is often less expensive – and less onerous – than a building permit.
+However, if you live outside a municipality, or within one of the four municipalities we serve (St. George, Saint Andrews, Harvey, McAdam) you may only need what’s called a “development permit,” which at $50 is often less expensive – and less onerous – than a building permit.
 In non-incorporated areas, you are able to erect small buildings – like chicken coops – without a permit.

 Downloadable Building/Development Permit form